janrg/MeeusSunMoon/README.md

 `roundToNearestMinute` rounds the reported time: up if seconds are 30+, down if less.

-`returnTimeForPMNS` handles the behaviour when no sunrise or sunset time can be returned because the specified region would be experiencing polar night or midnight sun on the date.
+`returnTimeForPNMS` handles the behaviour when no sunrise or sunset time can be returned because the specified region would be experiencing polar night or midnight sun on the date.
 If set to `false`, a string is returned, either `'PN'` or `'MS'`.
 If set to `true`, the return time will be 6:00 local standard time